baglab/NetFUSES/README.md

 ## Example <a name="example"/>

-NetFUSES lets us "fuse" semantically similar nodes across networks with respect to some similarity function.

-In this case, let's assume we have three separate graphs: `G1`, `G2`, and `G3`.
+Suppose we have three separate graphs: `G1`, `G2`, and `G3`.

 Each of the nodes in these knowledge graphs is a text entity or "sentence".
 For the example, let's suppose we have already mapped each text entity onto a high dimensional vector space, making a "sentence vector".

-Using these knowledge graphs and precomputed vectors we can invoke NetFUSES to obtain a fused graph `G`, giving a richer, unified representation of the knowledge embedded within the separate entities.
+NetFUSES lets us combine nodes based on the semantic information contained within these sentence vectors.
+Using these knowledge graphs and precomputed vectors we can invoke NetFUSES to obtain a fused graph `G`, removing redundancies and giving a unified representation of the knowledge embedded within the separate entities.

 ```python
 import netfuses as nf